DanceTrack: Multi-Object Tracking in Uniform Appearance and Diverse Motion: Conclusion

-We would like to thank the annotator teams and coordinators.
-We also like to thank Xinshuo Weng, Yifu Zhang for valuable discussion and suggestions, Vivek Roy, Pedro Morgado, Shuyang Sun for proof reading.
+\myparagraph{Acknowledgement} We would like to thank the annotator teams and coordinators to build DanceTrack dataset.
+We appreciate Xinshuo Weng, Yifu Zhang for valuable discussion and suggestions.
+We would also like to thank Vivek Roy, Pedro Morgado, Shuyang Sun for their proof reading and suggestions on paper writing.
+This work was sponsored in part by NSF NRI Award IIS2024173.
+Ping Luo is supported by the General Research Fund of HK No.27208720 and 17212120.

 { }